grd/FreePDM/ConceptOfDesign/FreePDM_05-Architecture.md

 - [Webpy](https://webpy.org/)

-What is the best option for a _Web Framework_?
+What is the best option for a _Web-Framework_?

 [Is bottle suitable for complex applications?](https://bottlepy.org/docs/dev/faq.html?highlight=apache)